watir/watirbook/installation/ubuntu-11-04.md

 *Watir-webdriver drives Firefox on Ubuntu 11.04*

-No problems here, works just fine.
+No problem here, works just fine.

 ### Chrome with watir-webdriver